 As soon as you figure out what and how to write, you need to publish what you have written.
 You have many options.
-Start with a standalone blog.
+Start with a standalone website.

 What does it mean to own your website?
 You need to fully control your domain, your content (rights, URLs, styles, markup, etc) the communication channels to your readers (emails and comments).

-So if you’re serious about blogging, should you make everything from scratch?
-Fortunately, you don’t have to create the universe to make your own website.
+So if you're serious about publishing, should you make everything from scratch?
+Fortunately, you don't have to create the universe to make your own website.

 Try GitHub Pages.